How to Make a Webcomic and How We Made Ours (2025)

 MAKING THE EPISODE PAGES

-IMPORTANT DISCLAIMER: Dataset collections publish changes within the collection automatically to your live site.
+IMPORTANT DISCLAIMER Dataset collections publish changes within the collection automatically to your live site.
+This means that the moment you make a change in the CMS collection, people viewing your website will be able to see it regardless of whether or not you click Publish.
 To disable this, opt into sandbox mode.
 The sandbox collection is where you will make unpublished changes and they can be synced to the live collection to publish them to readers.

 First, create the general layout of your episode webpage by creating a new webpage.

-1. Create the title and date.
-They can say "EPISODE TITLE" and "00/00/00", because they are placeholders and will be defined later by a dataset.
-Put them anywhere you want on the page, we recommend the top of the body of the page.
+Create the title and date.
+They can say "EPISODE TITLE" and "00/00/00", because they are placeholders and will connected to your dataset ti display different things depending on what you enter into the columns.

-1. Wix will present you with a button to get started, so click it.
+Wix will present you with a button to get started, so click it.
 Save to a new collection and name it something like "episode".
 It will become a part of the URL.
 For example, our collection is named "episode", so our URLS in the collection will look like https://www.objectifiedcomic.com/episode/00.
-We define 00 within the collection itself.
-If you're doing one comic page per webpage to skip out on the coding section, you should name the collection "page" rather than "episode".
+We define "00" within the collection itself.
+If you're doing one comic page per webpage, you should name the collection "page" rather than "episode".

-7. Once you are satisfied with your table organization, you can start defining webpage elements.
+Once you are satisfied with your table organization, you can start fleshing out the content.
 Enter the episode title and publication date of your first episode into the appropriate fields in the collection, since this will be your first episode.
-Next, upload the images to each image field.
-You can define the navigation button links in their link fields, too.

-8. Add a new webpage to the collection by clicking "+ Add Item" in your collection.
-When you exit the collection, you can now switch between these webpages by clicking the dropdown menu that has appeared on the right side of the editor on the webpage.
+Add a new webpage to the collection by clicking "+ Add Item" in your collection.
+When you exit the collection, you can now switch between these webpages by clicking the drop-down menu that has appeared on the right side of the website editor.
 This is not visible to users.
 The new item will be episode 2 and so on.

-We can add other important defining fields that determine the title/description of your webpage in search results, tooltips for images, and alt text.
-To connect a field to your search result title and description, navigate to the dynamic page collection via the upper left page navigation dropdown menu and select "Manage Pages".
+We can add other important fields that determine the title/description of your webpage in search results, tool-tips for images, and alt text.
+To connect a field to your search result title and description, navigate to the dynamic page collection via the upper left page navigation drop-down menu and select "Manage Pages".
 Under "Dynamic Pages", you can select your collection.
 By clicking the three dots next to its name, you can select "SEO Basics" and connect the appropriate field tags.

 Now we do the coding.
 Re-enable dev mode in the top left of the website editor.

-Start by inserting the following into the Velo editor:
+Start by inserting the following into the Velo coding panel:

 }